Academic Research

 The current wave of industrial policy is often framed as a story about national governments.
 However, in federal systems, this view is increasingly outdated.
 Today, subnational governments develop sector-specific strategies, manage development agencies, attract foreign investments, form cross-regional alliances, and play a substantial role in federal industrial policies—either supporting or opposing them.
 We identify two key ways in which subnational industrial policies differ from those at the country level: first, the way state governments coordinate with federal strategies—whether through collaboration, replacement, or conflict—and second, how state governors forge alliances based on ideology, sectoral strategies, or patronage.
 Using a new dataset of Mexican states from 2015 to 2026, we document the rise of subnational industrial policies.
 All 32 states pursue independent policies amidst intense geoeconomic competition driven by US–China tensions and USMCA renegotiation, illustrating how multi-level industrial policy has become a defining feature of federal systems.

 When do economic elites support democracy, and how do they protect their assets from its redistributive effects?
 Conventional wisdom holds that landed elites oppose democratization because they fear expropriation after enfranchisement.
 This association is stronger in contexts of high land inequality and labor-dependent agriculture, where empowered peasants are likely to demand redistribution.
 This paper challenges that view by examining nineteenth-century Chile.
 Landowners from the Central Valley—the country’s main agricultural region—supported peasant enfranchisement and helped shape Chile’s emerging competitive regime.
 Landlords incorporated peasants into the franchise because Chile’s manorial agrarian structure provided the clientelistic ties necessary for voter mobilization and oversight.
 We also examine whether these elites kept the state’s regulatory capacity away from manorial localities.
 Using a unique panel dataset of Chilean departments from 1862 to 1920 and a two-way fixed-effects difference-in-differences approach, we find strong support for the first claim and no support for the second: the franchise expanded more in hacienda-heavy departments after 1874, but bureaucratic growth was similar across all departments.
-Although the quantitative results do not support H2, qualitative evidence suggests that landowners captured local political institutions rather than excluding the state from their localities.
+Although the quantitative results do not support the second claim, qualitative evidence suggests that landowners captured local political institutions rather than excluding the state from their localities.
 Landlords’ control over peasant votes ended in 1958 with the introduction of the secret ballot.
 By extending voting rights to peasants and shaping electoral rules in their favor, landed elites positioned themselves for long-term electoral dominance.
 Our findings challenge prevailing assumptions about the dynamics of first-wave transitions to democracy and the agrarian origins of political regimes.

 Every major theory of state-building claims to explain Chile’s development.
 Bellicists attribute it to the War of the Pacific, while fiscal scholars emphasize commodity booms.
 Colonial-legacies researchers focus on Chile’s peripheral position within the Spanish Empire, and legibility scholars highlight early efforts to enhance informational capacity via censuses and statistical yearbooks.
 This essay reevaluates Chilean state-building in light of Valenzuela and Valenzuela’s (1983) review of theories on Chilean democracy.
 It examines the explanatory power and limitations of each approach, questioning what is actually being measured—be it railroads, taxation, schooling, censuses, or bureaucratic data—each reflecting a different perspective and a specific theoretical stance.
 I argue that the bellicist explanation is overstated.
 The development of bureaucracy, census efforts, territorial expansion, and schooling occurred long before the War of the Pacific (1879–1883).
 International conflicts were just one of several shocks driving capacity-building, alongside commodity downturns and civil wars.